Théâtre du Châtelet: Origins

-The Théâtre Impérial du Châtelet was built for Hippolyte Hostein's equestrian company, the Théâtre Impérial du Cirque, whose previous theatre, the Cirque Olympique on the Boulevard du Temple, was slated for demolition by Baron Haussmann to allow the construction of the Boulevard du Prince-Eugène (now the Boulevard Voltaire).
+The Théâtre Impérial du Châtelet was built for Hippolyte Hostein's equestrian company, the Théâtre Impérial du Cirque.
+The previous theatre, the Cirque Olympique on the Boulevard du Temple, was slated for demolition by Baron Haussmann to allow the construction of the Boulevard du Prince-Eugène (now the Boulevard Voltaire).

 The site for the new theatre was acquired by the City of Paris in October 1859, and construction took place between 1860 and 1862.
 The interior designers included Eugène Carrières and Armand Cambon, and the curtain was created by Charles Cambon.

 The theatre originally seated 2,200 people, although Haussmann claimed it held 3,600.
 The repertory, fixed by a decree of 20 September 1862, included military works and féeries in one or several acts, as well as dramas and vaudevilles.

 Hostein left as director in September 1868.
 Nestor Roqueplan ran the theatre from 1 July 1869 to April 1870.